 What happens if a client no-shows or reschedules shortly before their appointment?

-You get to decide how no-shows and clients that reschedule just before their appointment are handled.
+You get to decide how no-shows and last-minute reschedules are handled.
 Often, no-shows are charged a higher fee than clients who cancel or reschedule late.
 Again, this can be determined by how quickly you can fill the opening with last-minute appointments such as walk-ins.

 Salon cancellation policy examples

-Here are some examples of cancellation policies.
-Feel free to use these at your salon:
+Here are some great brief examples of salon cancellation policies.
+Feel free to tailor these for use at your salon: